dirkslab/azure-mongodb-docker-scaleset/README.md

 # How to use
 Once you have launched the scaleset.
 SSH onto an Instance through NAT port.
-To see that mongodb is running, you can run "sudo docker container ls" from bach shell.
+To see that mongodb is running, you can run "sudo docker container ls" from bash shell.
 You can log into the mongo shell by running "sudo docker exec -it mongo mongo".

 # Issues to resolve